fruitiecutiepie/fruitiecutiepie/README.md

 - 👋 Hi, I’m @fruitiecutiepie
 - 👀 I’m interested in developing software, classical & chill hip hop music, and design in general.
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java and web development stacks
 - 💞️ I’m looking to collaborate on any interesting projects!
 - 📫 How to reach me: audreysantoso15@gmail.com